I still remember the day when performance anxiety became a thing for me.

 5) Adopt a ritual.

 I used to think rituals were stupid and superstitious.
-Indeed, there are some who believe their gametime performance is directly tied to following an exact pre-game routine.
+Indeed, there are some who believe their game performance is directly tied to wearing pink socks or following an exact pre-game routine.

 That’s not what I’m suggesting here.

 Adopting a ritual shifts your focus to behaviors you are in charge of (see #1) and pushes items you have little control over to the back of the mind.
 Something as simple as running the same scales right before a piano recital, or practicing the same number of swings before going up to bat.
-A ritual is a coping mechanism for the brain.
-It convinces it you have more control than you do.
+A ritual is a coping mechanism for the brain, convincing you you have more control than you think.

 6) See your emotions as messengers, not dictators.

 You are not a nuts-and-bolts robot—a body pre-programmed for a specific outcome.
-Everything you do, including this performance, involves all of you, your emotions as well.
+Everything you do, including this performance, involves all of you, including your emotions.
 Negative or unsettling emotions may come unexpectedly, but it’s up to you to decide what to do with them.

 In his book Do Hard Things (a highly recommended read), performance expert Steve Magness suggests this exercise: